Quick Navigation

 🔧 Tool Compatibility

-Algorithm works for Altium, Cadence and KiCad platforms.
+The algorithm works with Altium, Cadence, and KiCad platforms.

 Limitations